 REL 495 (taken the Spring Semester of the senior year)

 Senior Religious Studies minors, Johnston seniors, and seniors from interdisciplinary programs may request permission to enroll in these seminars.

-7. Capstone Project- successful completion of ONE of the following three (specific guidelines and deadlines are available for each option in the department office):
+7. Capstone Project- Successful completion of ONE of the following two capstone projects (specific guidelines and deadlines are available for each option in the department office):

 Substantial research paper that offers an original and in-depth examination of a topic approved by the student's advisor.